 Look like a pro when you bake this homemade Gluten-Free Dutch Apple Pie.
-Made with an almond flour crust and a crumble topping, this is a perfect pie for any time of the year.
+Apple pie with almond flour crust and a crumble topping is a perfect dessert for any time of the year.

 Apple pie was one of the first desserts I learned to make when I was first married.
 Before I found a Never-Fail Pastry recipe, I struggled with making tender pie crusts.
 Topping my apple pies with a crumble crust meant I could avoid ending up with a patched-up top pastry crust!